topesoul/nhs-jobs-vacancy-data-automation-tool/README.md

 ```
 nhs-vacancy-data-automation/
 │
-├── scripts/
-│   ├── main.py
-│   └── email_report.py  # Optional
-│
-├── outputs/
-│   └── sample_output.csv
-│
-├── docs/
-│   └── user_guide.md
-│
-├── .gitignore
-├── LICENSE
+├── main.py                   # Core script that fetches and saves vacancy data
+├── user_guide.md             # End-user documentation for replication
+├── sample_output.csv         # Sample CSV for reference
+├── requirements.txt          # Python dependencies
-├── README.md
+├── README.md                 # Overview and setup guide
-└── requirements.txt
+├── LICENSE                   # MIT License (free to adapt and reuse)
 ```

 ---

 ## ✅ Benefits for NHS Teams

-- Reduces repetitive admin work
+- Reduces the burden of manual vacancy tracking
-- Standardises vacancy reporting across organisations
+- Gives consistent, comparable job data across providers
-- Adaptable for wider ICS or regional use
+- Flexible for ICS-wide use, including providers that don’t use Trac
+- Easily replicable by colleagues with minimal Python knowledge
-- Demonstrates an alternative approach to RPA by using scripted process automation
+- Offers a reliable alternative to RPA by using script-based automation

 ---

 ## 🧾 Licensing

-This project is released under the MIT License – you are free to reuse, modify and distribute with appropriate credit.
+This project is released under the MIT License – you are free to reuse, modify and distribute it with appropriate credit.

 ---